sm-m-1/toy-payments/README.md

 ## Development Notes

 I built the toy payments engine using Claude Code AI for assistance with boilerplate code and tests.
-Claude generated the initial boilerplate code for processing transactions from CSV file.
-I enhanced it with a publisher-consumer architecture and Dead Letter Queue (DLQ) for out-of-order transactions.
+Claude generated the initial boilerplate code for reading transactions from CSV file.
+I enhanced it with a publisher-consumer architecture and implemented correct processing logic.